by Structured Settlement Watchdog

 The connection to an active structured settlement annuity general agency and settlement planning firm

 Clicking on the ads bring you to a website that purports to be a "structured settlement exchange".
 It is remarkable that all of the images feature people of color.
-Calling the phone number on that website on June 15, 2018, brought a return call from a general agency in the primary market, that is appointed with many structured settlement annuity carriers and is well connected with the trial lawyer community.
+Calling the phone number on that website on June 15, 2018, brought a return call from Milestone Consulting, a general agency in the primary market, that is appointed with many structured settlement annuity carriers and is well connected with the trial lawyer community.
 The agency has also advertised in the past and apparently continues to advertise about using structured settlement derivatives with current plaintiffs or their attorneys.
-The company representative I spoke with said that the platform will actually be launching in the Fall of 2018.
+Nita Bhatia, the company representative I spoke with said that the platform will actually be launching in the Fall of 2018.
 It is just gathering names and information about structured settlement annuitants.
-It has retained a lawyer who is well connected counsel to the National Association of Settlement Purchasers.
+It has retained a lawyer, Earl Nesbitt, who is well connected counsel to the National Association of Settlement Purchasers.